cmd-mish/helsinki-city-bike-app/backend/README.md

 ### `npm start`

 Test the server by making a GET request to http://localhost:3001/api/stations.
-A list of all the sations should be returned in a JSON format.
+A list of all the stations should be returned in JSON format.
 Submit another GET request to http://localhost:3001/api/journeys/ which should return a list of random journeys.